Project Budget Tracker Builder

 Tips and example

-Break the budget into real categories — labour, materials, subcontractors, tools, and a contingency line — rather than one lump.
-Estimate the contingency explicitly (5 to 15% is typical) so surprises have somewhere to go.
-Update actuals as costs land, not at the end, because the whole value is catching an overrun early.
-On a fixed-price project, watch the total variance like a hawk: once actual exceeds estimate, the overrun comes straight out of your margin.
+Break the budget into real categories rather than one lump.
+Estimate the contingency explicitly so surprises have somewhere to go.
+Update actuals as costs land, not at the end — the whole value is catching an overrun early, when there is still time to intervene.
+On a fixed-price client project, watch the total variance closely: once actuals exceed estimates, the overrun comes straight out of your margin.
 The line with the worst variance is where you investigate first.